 Key management personnel ("KMP") have authority and responsibility for planning, directing and controlling the activities of the Group, including Directors of the Company and other Executive management.
-Currently, KMP comprises the Directors of the Company.
+Currently, KMP comprises the Directors of the Company, the Company Secretary and the Chief Technical Officer.
+Mr Neil Kaner.